Spice-E : Structural Priors in 3D Diffusion using Cross-Entity Attention: Tasks

 \emph{Linguistic Association Boost} (LAB) uses their pretrained listener model for measuring the difference in the predicted association score between the input--output shapes and the target text prompt.

-\emph{Geometric Difference} (GD) uses a standard Chamfer distance to measure the geometric difference between the input and output shapes (scaled by $10^{-2}$ in comparison to the distances reported in \cite{achlioptas2022changeit3d}).
-This metric evaluates to what extent the shape's identity is preserved.
+\emph{Geometric Difference} (GD) uses a standard Chamfer distance to measure the geometric difference between the input and output shapes (scaled by $10^{-2}$ in comparison to the distances reported in \cite{achlioptas2022changeit3d}), evaluating shape identity preservation.

 \emph{localized-Geometric Difference} ($l$-GD) uses a part-based segmentation model to only measure geometric differences in regions unrelated to the edit text.

 \emph{Class Distortion} (CD) uses their pretrained shape classifier for measuring the absolute difference of the shape category probability, comparing the input and output shapes.